berehovskyi/apex-stream/docs/Collectors/Collector.md

 ##### `static groupingByBool(IFunction classifier, ICollector downstream)`

-Returns a `Collector` that performs grouping operation according to the `classifier` and then performing a reduction operation on the values associated with a given key using the specified `downstream` Collector. <p>The result container values type can be casted to a specific type using Collector.cast.</p>
+Returns a `Collector` that performs grouping operation according to the `classifier` and then performing a reduction operation on the values associated with a given key using the specified `downstream` Collector. <p>The result container values type can be cast to a specific type using Collector.cast.</p>

 ###### Parameters
 |Param|Description|